We've learned a lot about sustainability but we've only just begun.

 2. We're losing animals and plants

 You may not lay awake at night worrying about the disappearance of the whitebark pine, but it's among the list of plants and animals endangered in Canada.
 Its seeds are part of the diet of squirrels, birds and grizzlies, and the tree is endangered in B.C., thanks to a combination of the mountain pine beetle, fire suppression, climate change, and an introduced disease called pine blister rust.
-The BC Hydro-supported Fish & Wildlife Compensation Program funds the collection of seeds from rust-resistant whitebark pines throughout the St'at'imc traditional territory near Lillooet to help re-establish healthy trees in the area.
+The BC Hydro-supported Fish & Wildlife Compensation Program funds the “whitebark pine recovery by planting an estimated 15,000 seedlings” in East Kootenay to help re-establish healthy trees in the area.

-It's great that a supermarket in Amsterdam opened the world's first plastic-free aisle of products last month.
+It's great that more zero-waste grocery stores are opening up in the Lower Mainland.
 As much as we like to think that recycling plastic is enough, there's plenty of evidence to the contrary.
-Topping the list of cleaned up items from the 2017 Great Canadian Shoreline Cleanup was "tiny plastics and foam."
-On one day in 2017, volunteer cleanup efforts on Canada's shorelines picked up more than 330,000 pieces of plastic and foam, more than 47,000 food wrappers, 22,000 plastic bags and more than 17,000 straws.
+Topping the list of types of litter from the 2021 Great Canadian Shoreline Cleanup was single-use food and beverage items which increased by 17% since the onset of the COVID-19 pandemic.
+However, it is noted that the usage of these single-use items was on the rise since 2019.
+On the 2021 list of most found items, they found over 147,000 pieces of plastic and Styrofoam alongside over 43,000 food wrappers, 33,000 bottle caps, 16,000 plastic bags and more.
 We literally need to clean up our act.

 5. Canada's top-selling vehicle is a pickup

-There seems no end in sight to the Ford F-150 pickup's dominance as the top-selling vehicle in Canada (and the world).
+Canada’s top-selling vehicle is a pickup truck that has dominated the market for more than 40 years.
 What was originally a farm vehicle is now a hugely popular choice for both the rural and the urban Canadian, and while its fuel efficiency has improved considerably since its debut in the 1970s, it's hardly efficient.
-F-150 owners on fuelly.com report a combined average of 14.1 litres per 100 km, which is twice the gas usage of Canada's No. 3 highest selling vehicle, the Honda Civic (7.0 litres/100 km).
-Transportation now contributes 37% of B.C.'s total greenhouse gas emissions, and while Ford plans to have a gas-electric hybrid version of the F-150 by the 50th anniversary of Earth Day in 2020, it has no schedule for an all-electric version.
+According to fuelly.com, owners of this vehicle use a combined average of 13.1 litres per 100 km, which is twice the gas usage of Canada's first highest selling non-pickup (6.2 litres/100 km).
+In 2022, an all-electric version for the pickup truck was released, in addition to the available gas-electric hybrid versions, which is a step-forward to reduce gas consumption.

-This story was originally published on bchydro.com on March 29, 2018.
+This story was based on an article originally published on bchydro.com on March 29, 2018.